anhaidgroup/deepmatcher/Datasets.md

 ### Company

 This dataset consists of pairs `(a,b)`, where `a` is the text of a Wikipedia page describing a company and `b` is the text of a company’s homepage.
 We created matching pairs in this dataset by crawling Wikipedia pages describing companies, then following company URLs in those pages to retrieve company homepages.
 To generate the non-matching pairs, for each matching pair `(a,b)`, we fix `a` and form three negative pairs <code>(a,b<sub>1</sub>)</code>, <code>(a,b<sub>2</sub>)</code>, and <code>(a,b<sub>3</sub>)</code> where b<sub>1</sub>, b<sub>2</sub>, and b<sub>3</sub> are the top-3 most similar pages other than `b` in the company homepage collection, calculated based on Okapi BM25 rankings.

+In the case of company home pages and wikipedia pages, the title of the document often contains the name of the company.
+Further the document often begins by mentioning the company name.
+In general matching web documents in the wild is a complex task and such hints are unlikely to be present.
+To simulate a general web document matching scenario, we remove the first 20 tokens from the parsed HTML of each document and consider only the rest of the document for the purpose of matching.
+This essentially removes the document title and also any mentions of the company name from the beginning of the first paragraph.

 ## Dirty